plskeggs/lte-gateway/README.rst

 It is then able to connect to multiple Bluetooth LE peripherals, and transmits the peripheral data to Nordic Semiconductor's cloud solution, `nRF Cloud`_.
 The data is visualized in nRF Cloud's web interface.

-The `LTE Link Monitor`_ application, implemented as part of `nRF Connect for Desktop`_  can be used to send AT commands to the device and receive the responses.
+The `LTE Link Monitor`_ application, implemented as part of `nRF Connect for Desktop`_  can be used to interact with the included shell.
 You can also send AT commands from the **Terminal** card on nRF Cloud when the device is connected.

-By default, the Apricity Gateway supports firmware updates through :ref:`lib_aws_fota`.
+By default, the gateway supports firmware updates through :ref:`lib_nrf_cloud_fota`.

-.. _apicity_gateway_requirements:
+.. _nrfcloud_ble_gateway_requirements:

 Requirements
 ************

-* The following board:
+* One of the following boards:

-  * |Apricity Gateway nRF9160|
+  * | Apricity Gateway nRF9160 |
+  * | :ref:`nRF9160 DK <ug_nrf9160>` |

 * :ref:`lte-gateway-ble` must be programmed to the nRF52 board controller on the board.
-* .. include:: /includes/spm.txt
+* The sample is configured to compile and run as a non-secure application on nRF91's Cortex-M33.
+Therefore, it automatically includes the :ref:`secure_partition_manager` that prepares the required peripherals to be available for the application.

-.. _apricity_gateway_user_interface:
+.. _nrfcloud_ble_gateway_user_interface:

 User interface
 **************